Home Contents Index Member Center Download Collect! Users Help

 Recalculate Clients And Daysheets

-To recalculate all clients and daysheets, select Tools from the top menu bar and then select Recalculate from the drop-down choices.
-This will open the Recalculate Totals dialog.
+To recalculate all clients and daysheets, your menu path is \Tools\Recalculate.
+This will open the Recalculate Totals window.

 Top of page.